Taittinger

 Founding via Forest-Fourneaux Acquisition

-The current Taittinger identity dates to 1932, when Pierre Taittinger, a French politician and businessman, acquired Maison Forest-Fourneaux, a Champagne house founded in 1734 by Jacques Fourneaux.
-Pierre Taittinger had served in WWI in the Reims sector, where he encountered the Champagne wine trade and resolved to enter it.
-He renamed the company Taittinger and built it into one of Reims' major Maisons through the mid-twentieth century.
-The family has retained operational control through the subsequent generations, with Pierre-Emmanuel Taittinger continuing the family's leadership role.
+The current Taittinger identity dates to 1932, when Pierre Taittinger, a French politician and businessman, acquired the Château de la Marquetterie from the wine house of Forest-Fourneaux, a Champagne business founded in 1734 by Jacques Fourneaux.
+Pierre Taittinger had served in WWI in the Champagne sector, assigned in 1915 to the staff of General de Castelnau based at the Château de la Marquetterie, where he resolved to return to the trade after the war.
+He associated his name with the house and built it into one of Reims' major Maisons through the mid-twentieth century.
+The Maison remains owned and actively managed by the Taittinger family today.

-- Forest-Fourneaux original founding dates to 1734
+- Forest-Fourneaux original founding dates to 1734 by Jacques Fourneaux

 Saint-Nicaise Crayères Chalk Cellars